Reading of Anna Karenina and why Nobel Prize in literature should not be awarded

 1911 translation revised 1901 Garnett’s work by “correcting errors…..tightening the prose, converting Briticisms and casting light on areas Mrs Garett did not explore”.
 Here are just a few criticisms.

-Kitty’s hair were not her own – factual error in translation.
+Kitty’s hair was not her own – a factual error in translation.

 Kitty’s shoes “delighted her feet”, instead “made her feet feel lighter”.